 Picture all the processes that take place within a business.

 There’s accounting to be done, sales orders and/or inventory to manage, procurement and payroll to handle and so on.

 An ERP system essentially ties all these processes into one integrated system.

 By utilising a shared database, everyone’s assured they’re relying on the same information, regardless of which department or function they’re in.

-A full-fledged ERP software also provides real-time reporting and automation.
+Full-fledged ERP software also provides real-time reporting and automation.
 This allows employees to directly pull information from one system, instead of maintaining separate spreadsheets or software.
 This minimises data loss and inconsistencies.

 Now you may be thinking: